-It is used to establish a correspondence between the theoretical dimensions of the SQ with those perceived by the Companies' users, which summarizes information from metric variables and explains them using related factors through three (3) criteria (quartimax, varimax, and equimax).
-The quartimax identifies each variable with at least one of the factors; the varimax identifies a group of variables with a single factor; and the equimax combines the two previous methods (Grande & Abascal, 2017).
+It is used to establish a correspondence between the theoretical dimensions of the SQ with those perceived by the users of the Companies, which summarizes information from metric variables and explains them by means of related factors through three (3) criteria (quartimax, varimax and equimax).
+The quartimax identifies each variable with at least one of the factors; the varimax identifies a group of variables with a single factor; and the equimax combines the two previous methods (Grande and Abascal, 2017).
 In the present study, PCA was processed using the varimax method.

 The PCA technique consists of two phases: 1.
-Compliance with requirements: It was evaluated by observing random errors in the survey, and the results were: The original variables must be correlated.
+Compliance with requirements: It was evaluated by the observation of random errors in the survey and the results were: The original variables must be correlated.
 (0.88) is found.
 The determinant of the correlation matrix must be close to zero.
 (0.0000409) is found.
-The Bartlett sphericity test evaluates the presence of non-zero correlations between all variables, and the larger the work statistic; it is highly significant.
+The Bartlett sphericity test evaluates the presence of non-zero correlations between all variables and the larger the work statistic it is highly significant.
 (11697.1) is found.
-The anti-image correlation matrix represents the degree to which the PCA factors explain each result and is measured because the diagonal correlations must be high (greater than 0.85), and the others must be lower (less than 0.10).
+The anti-image correlation matrix represents the degree to which the PCA factors explain each of the results and is measured because the correlations of the diagonal must be high (greater than 0.85), and the others must be lower (less than 0.10).
 (0.92) is found.
 The Kaiser-Meyer-Olkin index must be greater than 0.80.
 (0.88) is found.
 Consequently, all the prerequisites for the application of the PCA are met.

 The PCA estimation is based on two elements: the factors and the explained variance.
-The factors are given by the SQ theory raised by Parasuraman, Zeithaml & Berry (1988) and by Cronin and Taylor (1992), which indicate that the factors are five: tangible elements, reliability, responsiveness, security, and empathy.
-The explained variance is the contribution of the questions in explaining the problem.
+The factors are given by the SQ theory raised by Parasuraman, Zeithaml and Berry (1988) and by Cronin and Taylor (1992), which indicate that the factors are five: tangible elements, reliability, responsiveness, security and empathy.
+The explained variance is the contribution of the questions in the explanation of the problem.
 The results of the PCA factors using the varimax method by the SQ of the company were 6 factors that explain 51.60% of the problem.
-Research carried out by Cronin & Taylor (1992) using the SERVPERF scale for various services explains the following percentages of the explained variance: banks (41.10%), gyms (57.50%), laundry
+Research carried out by Cronin and Taylor (1992) using the SERVPERF scale for various services explains the following percentages of the explained variance: banks (41.10%), gyms (57.50%), laundry (42.60%), and fast food (29.10%).
+This means that the current scale to measure the SQ of the company is significant and better explains the problem of the SQ raised by Cronin and Taylor (1992), and by Montaña, Ramírez and Ramírez, (2002), because the explained variance was 46.80% with three factors.
+It should be noted that the result was lower than those obtained by Gallegos, Robles and Ahumada (2018: 64.50%) in their study on SQ of drinking and sewage water carried out in Mexico.

-(42.60%), and fast food (29.10%).
-The current scale to measure the SQ of the company is significant and better explains the problem of the SQ raised by Cronin & Taylor (1992) and Montaña, Ramírez & Ramírez (2002) because the explained variance was 46.80% with three factors.
-It should be noted that the result was lower than those obtained by Gallegos, Robles, and Ahumada (2018: 64.50%) in their study on SQ of drinking and sewage water carried out in Mexico.
-The six (6) dimensions of the SQ found in the company are specified below, which explains 51.60% of the variance.
+The six (6) dimensions of the SQ found in the company are specified below, which explain 51.60% of the variance.